auremoser/web-coding/syllabus.md

 * [Bellingcat](https://www.bellingcat.com/)

 Consider the readings an try include a sentence or two about how they are relevant to this exercise.

+Link to your first bl.ock (see `practice` above).
+Write a sentence or two about how you might incorporate blocks into a larger narrative, or an interactive piece.

 ##9/16/15
 ####NEW PLATFOR[U]MS: HOSTING FOR NEWS INTERACTIVES